 7.1 All potential students applying to full time or substantial part time programmes or apprenticeships will be offered an interview with a member of staff from the relevant curriculum area.
 During this process potential students will be given information about the College, specific course information, details on kits, uniforms and trips along with information on progression opportunities once they have completed their course.
-Outcomes of interviews will be recorded and students will be advised of the outcome of the interview by the member of staff.
+Staff will record the results of interviews and will advise students of the outcome.
 Potential students may be declined a place on the course, in accordance with the Admissions Policy.
 In these cases, additional advice and guidance will be offered.
-In addition all potential students are welcome to access the Information, Advice and Guidance Services via the Information Centre.
+In addition, all potential students are welcome to access the Information, Advice and Guidance Services via the reception and information areas at each site.